NEXT EVENT IN

 are scheduled.
 If the routine cannot perform during the awards session

-in which they are scheduled for any reason, it can be performed for
+in which they are scheduled for any reason, it can be performed for judges’

-they performed and the appropriate adjudicated award will be given.
+and the appropriate adjudicated award will be given.

 smart phones with video capabilities.
 Violation may result in disqualification